voidshine/dameo_book/Introduction.md

 No, Black makes the counter-catch and wins!

+TODO: This would be the case if not for the black checker on b7, but this line would continue f7g6, g1:a7 and white is winning.

 In the position in diagram 46 Ray had a good quiet move f4e5.
 The advantage of this move over g3e5 is that the vertical ‘g’ is not opened, and the white king is not caught!
 After the answer h8g7 there will be an exchange on the e7 square, this creates an extremely difficult game for both sides, in which it is easy to make an unforced mistake.
 For example: